DefElement/simplefempp/README.md

 ## Conventions
 ### Reference cell
-The reference cell used by simplefem++ is the triangle with vertices at (-1, 0), (1, 0), and (0, 1).
+The reference cell used by simplefem++ is the triangle with vertices at (0, 0), (1, 0), and (0, 1).

 ### Point ordering
 The basis functions in simplefem++ are all defined using point evaluations.
-These points are ordered lexicographically: for example, the points that define an element with ten points are arranged like this:
+These points are ordered lexicographically: for example, the points that define a degree 3 element are arranged like this:

 ```
 9
-     / \
+|\
 7 8
-   /     \
+|  \
 4 5 6
- /         \
+|    \
-0---1---2---3
+0-1-2-3
 ```